miguelknals/MTEvalPoC/README.md

 Implementation based on -> https://github.com/Unbabel/COMET

-Results for Unbabel/wmt22-comet-da using human translation as reference
+Results for Unbabel/wmt22-comet-da (also based on XLM-RoBERTa ) using human translation as reference

 | Model | Mean| Std Dev |
 | :---:   | :---: |:---: |